rollbar/rollbar-gem/README.md

 For a listing of all configuration options available, see [configuration](https://rollbar.com/docs/notifier/rollbar-gem/configuration).

+## Plugins

+The support for the different frameworks and libraries is organized into different plugin definitions.
+The plugins architecture documentation can be found in [Plugins](https://rollbar.com/docs/notifier/rollbar-gem/plugins).

 ## Backwards Compatibility

 You can find upgrading notes in [UPGRADING.md](UPGRADING.md).